Here are some of the more frequently asked questions about having a ‘backcountry experience’. Click the headings below to learn more.

 After you arrive it’s hard to imagine a more carbon neutral holiday — where else would you not drive while on vacation?
 Because of their location, those who run backcountry lodges are experts in treating water and using alternative energy systems such as harnessing wind, water and sun for power.
 Treading lightly on the fragile alpine environment is just the way things are done up here.

-“When a guest stays in one of our members in BC’s backcountry, they will be immersed in the wild natural cosiness of lodge life.”
+“When a guest stays in one of our member lodges in BC’s backcountry, they will be immersed in the wild natural coziness of lodge life.”